jrhuerga/wecodefest-graphql/README.md

 * movies - Linking to the URL in API Gateway of the Movies API
 * reviews - Linking to the URL in API Gateway of the Reviews API

-Define resolvers for the following types:
+Define resolvers for the following types, queries and mutations:

 * Movie.reviews - Data Source: reviews.
 Configure the request mapping template using [this file](appsync/templates/movie.reviews.txt)
 * Mutation.newMovie - Data Source: movies.Configure the request mapping template using [this file](appsync/templates/mutation.newmovie.txt)